-Although we consider ourselves something of décor experts here at MyDomaine, it's no secret that we regularly seek out advice from experienced interior designers.
+Although we love décor tips from all around, it's no secret that we seek out the best advice from experienced interior designers.
 Whether we're selecting the best shade of white paint, navigating the latest seasonal trends, or investing in furniture pieces for the long haul, we're always interested in what the experts have to say.

 So to find out exactly where the pros shop for furniture, naturally, we decided to tap some of our favorite Los Angeles-based interior designers and ask them to share their go-to sources.
-Ahead, Emily Henderson of Emily Henderson Design, Stefani Stein of her eponymously named design firm, and Joyce Downing Pickens of JDP Interiors divulge the retailers they turn to for everything from vintage coffee tables to custom couches to affordable armchairs.
+Ahead, Emily Henderson of Emily Henderson Design, Stefani Stein, and Joyce Downing Pickens of JDP Interiors divulge the retailers they turn to for everything—from vintage coffee tables to custom couches and affordable armchairs.

 Keep scrolling to see which shops these interior designers deem the best furniture stores.